babylonhealth/orbit-mvi/strict-syntax.md

 - Control-flow logic (e.g. reducing conditionally) is awkward to create
 - Not as readable or flexible as the simple syntax
-- Interoperability with e.g. RxJava achieved through extra orbit modules
+- Interoperability with e.g. RxJava achieved through extra Orbit modules